 “That ‘check in the mail’ is far from delivered, while the governor’s proposal will start taking effect next year,” he said.

-Filed under: Career Technical Education, College and Career Preparation, Dropout prevention, Featured, Finance, High School Completion, Internships, Service Learning, Jerry Brown, K-12 Challenges, Interventions, Multiple pathways, Multiple Pathways, Partnership Academies, Reporting & Analysis, Systemic Change, Twenty-first Century Learning, Weighted Student Funding (Local Control Funding Formula), Workforce preparation · Tags: Career Technical Education, College and career ready, local control funding formula, partnership academies, Policy Analysis for California Education (PACE), Regional Occupational Centers/Programs (ROCPs)
+Filed under: Career Technical Education, College and Career Preparation, Dropout prevention, Featured, Finance, High School Completion, Jerry Brown, K-12 Challenges, Interventions, Multiple Pathways, Partnership Academies, Reporting & Analysis, Systemic Change, Twenty-first Century Learning, Weighted Student Funding (Local Control Funding Formula), Workforce preparation · Tags: California Partnership Academies, Career Technical Education, Darrell Steinberg, Jerry Brown, Local Control Funding Formula, Policy Analysis for California Education, Regional Occupational Centers Programs, School Statistics and Report Cards